Stability of transonic contact discontinuity for two-dimensional steady compressible Euler flows in a finitely long nozzle: Acknowledgements

 \section{Acknowledgements}

 F. Huang was partially supported by National Center for Mathematics and Interdisciplinary Sciences, AMSS, CAS and NSFC Grant No. 11371349 and 11688101.
 J. Kuang was supported in part by the NSFC Project 11801549, NSFC Project 11971024 and the Start-Up Research Grant from Wuhan Institute of Physics and Mathematics, Chinese Academy of Sciences Project No. Y8S001104.
-D. Wang was supported in part by NSF under grants DMS-1613213 and DMS-1907519.
-W. Xiang was supported in part by the Research Grants Council of the HKSAR, China (Project No. CityU 11304817, Project No. CityU 11303518 and Project No. CityU 11304820).
+D. Wang was supported in part by NSF under grant DMS-1907519.
+W. Xiang was supported in part by the Research Grants Council of the HKSAR, China (Project No. CityU 11304817, Project No. CityU 11303518, Project No. CityU 11304820, and Project No. CityU 11300021).